haneulcho/xplex/wp-content/plugins/woocommerce-conversion-tracking/readme.txt

 2. Tracking code on single product.

 == Changelog ==

+= 1.2.1 - 9-June-2016 =
+* [fix] Fatal error on thank you page when without parameters

+= 1.2 - 10-April-2016 =
+* [new] Order number variable `{order_number}` added on checkout page

+= 1.1 - 08-Jan-2016 =
+* [new] Dynamic values on product and checkout script

+= 1.0 - 08/07/2015 =
+* [fix] Removed product specific codes from product single page, should show only on checkout.
+My bad!

+= 0.3 - 31/05/2015 =
+* [fix] Product specific code only loads on product page itself, not checkout

+= 0.2 - 30/05/2015 =
+* Renamed position option "In Footer" to "Inside Body Tag", may be was confusing to users.

 = 0.1.1 - 06/04/2014 =
 * Added position parameter for display position control